MarsBlockchain/docker-android-ci/README.md

-# Docker alpine curl git jq wget
+# Docker alpine with curl git jq wget

 Like it says, it's a docker image built on alpine with curl, git, jq, wget installed.
 Size 21 MB.